 Moreover, holding doctors accountable for their medical errors during prenatal care and childbirth is equally important to improve standards of medical care by obstetricians and other healthcare providers and eliminate medical malpractice and negligence.

 The cost of medical malpractice during prenatal care

 Unfortunately, not all childbirth injuries and fatalities can be prevented, but most of them would be if doctors examined pregnant patients more thoroughly.

 Many doctors who provide prenatal care fail to investigate patient complaints and often leave them ignored at all.
 These complaints may signal that there is a major problem during the pregnancy.

-Our medical malpractice attorneys here at Law Offices of Howard Craig Kornberg say that the failure to diagnose conditions during prenatal care and pregnancy is one of the most common causes of complications during childbirth.
+Our Los Angeles medical malpractice lawyers here at Law Offices of Howard Craig Kornberg say that the failure to diagnose conditions during prenatal care and pregnancy is one of the most common causes of complications during childbirth.
 These conditions include:

 - Gestational diabetes

 However, many conditions and complications cannot be detected during prenatal care and can manifest themselves only during childbirth.

 The failure to treat these conditions and complications properly may amount to a medical malpractice lawsuit, if the mother or baby suffer minor or severe injuries during or after childbirth.

 Our birth injury attorneys outline the following preventable birth injuries that most commonly occur during childbirth: